We announce the opportunity for coordinated, high angular resolution and high

-In addition, telescopes of the Korean VLBI Network (KVN) may now be requested as
+In addition, telescopes of the Korean VLBI Network (KVN) and the Greenland Telescope (GLT)

-Proposal which request ALMA as part of a GMVA observation must be submitted to the GMVA
+Proposal which ask for ALMA as part of a GMVA observation must be submitted to the GMVA

-and in parallel to ALMA at their apropriate deadline.
+and in parallel to ALMA at their apropriate proposal deadline.

 The GMVA offers 3-4 times more